QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 {% include figure.html src="Slides/Slide19_GympieRibbonPlot.png" caption="Slide 19.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}

 The morning and evening choruses are clearly evident as are rain showers shown prominently in red (see ribbon for 21/05/2015).
 Note how easy it is to compare the structure of the sound-scape over consecutive days.
 The grey vertical line that appears (typically) every seventh days is when the recorder was turned off in order to change batteries.
+(Not everything is ecologically significant!)

 ---

-## Slide 20: Diel plots - illustrating months of acoustic recording
+## Slide 20: Diel plots - illustrating four months of acoustic recording

 {% include figure.html src="Slides/Slide23.png" caption="Slide 20.
 Audio courtesy of courtesy of Yvonne Phillips, QUT Ecoacoustics Research Group." %}